toshidex/DefollowNotify/README.md

 `$ defollownotify`

-The firt time `defollownotify` download the list of users from Twitter and will create the `ids.xml`.
-Launching for the second time to control the defollow.
+The first time `defollownotify` is run, it downloads the list of users following you from Twitter and creates `ids.xml` to track changes.
+Afterwards, running `defollownotify` tracks defollows.

 Uninstall
 ---------